Intermittent fasting works really well… for certain people… in certain situations.

-The whole thing is even more impressive considering that Dad owns a restaurant!
+The whole thing is even more impressive considering Dad owns a restaurant!

 As a kid, I shrugged it off.
-Dads do crazy stuff (at least he didn’t play the accordion).
+Dads do weird stuff (at least he didn’t play the accordion).
 He was always in great health, and at 74, he still is today.

 I won’t say how old Mom is, but she’s also in great health, and always has been.